Canadiens outlast Penguins in OT to take series opener

 Jeff Petry scored at 13:57 of overtime Saturday to give the Montreal Canadiens a 3-2 win over the Pittsburgh Penguins in Game 1 of a qualifying round series in Toronto.
 On the winner, Brendan Gallagher's centering pass was deflected toward the high slot.
 Petry's shot from above the right hash marks sailed past Penguins goaltender Matt Murray.

 Montreal blew an early two-goal lead after Jesperi Kotkaniemi and Nick Suzuki scored in the first.
-Carey Price made 39 saves.
-Sidney Crosby and Bryan Rust scored for Pittsburgh.
+Carey Price finished with 39 saves for the Canadiens.
+Sidney Crosby and Bryan Rust scored in the second period for Pittsburgh.
 Murray, who wasn't publicly announced as the Game 1 starter until earlier Saturday, finished with 32 saves.

-The prevailing consensus seems to be that Montreal's fortunes against the Penguins heavily rest with Price's play, and he was stellar in the first, stopping all 18 shots he faced.
-His teammates backed him by taking a 2-0 lead that period.
+The consensus seems to be that Montreal's fortunes against the Penguins heavily rest with Price's play, and he was stellar in the first period, stopping all 18 shots he faced.
+His teammates backed him by taking a 2-0 lead.

-At 11:27, Kotkaniemi got to a rebound right in front.
+At 11:27 of the first period, Kotkaniemi got to a rebound right in front.
 He poked at the puck, and it bounded in past Murray to make it 1-0.
-After Pittsburgh defenseman Brian Dumoulin turned the puck over in the Canadiens end, Suzuki gathered the puck and drove down the left side.
+In the second period, after Pittsburgh defenseman Brian Dumoulin turned the puck over in the Canadiens end, Suzuki gathered the puck and drove down the left side.
 From the left circle, his wrist shot went over Murray's glove to push it to 2-0 at 6:53.

 The Penguins climbed back into things in the second, tying it with two goals.
 At 9:55, Crosby, from Price's left and behind the extended goal line, banked the puck in off Price's skate to make it 2-1.